NDSLink/pkmn-dreamland/README.md

 9/9/2021: I (zurgeg, the author of this repo) located an [archive on Archive.org](https://archive.org/download/pdw_20191128/pdw-snapshot-2014.7z) containing a snapshot of PDW

+9/10/2021: Looks like it's using the URL `en-ds.pokemon-gl.com` for sync communications, this is a huge breakthrough

 ## Credits
 zurgeg: Did some research, found the Internet Archive link